Born Again Minimalist

 I’m a little bit mouthy and a lot bit spiritual in the sense that I think the Universe gives me what I want and need because I expect it and manifest it through the power of being a badass.

 I’m Caitlin, the alleged minimalist.
 You can’t tell right now because my house is a total mess, but I promise it’s driving me crazy and you’ll hear all about my decluttering soon.
-I’m hyperextended and very busy but also very, very happy when I’m able to do things I love to do, such as helping you learn more about living the life you deserve to live.
+I’m hyperextended (working on that lifestyle minimalism) and very, very happy when I’m able to do things I love to do, such as helping you learn more about living the life you deserve to live.

 Thanks for reading.
 And thanks for being on this journey with me.
 I am excited to learn with you and share what I know.